alonpresman/AlonPresman/Writeups/THM/opacity.md

 ![image](https://cdn-images-1.medium.com/max/1000/1*de31LzlghDjQ23FePAOh_Q.png)

-on script.php I have no permission to modiefy it, but if it uses another script, maybe can I modifey lib/backup.inc.php ?
+There is no permission to modifey script.php, but if it uses another script, maybe can I modifey lib/backup.inc.php ?

 ```